Bira/octopus-carnival/_drafts/condensing-hells-rebels-01.md

   after the salt works.
 Alternatively, the underground level is just empty apart from Blosodriette, and the PCs can recover the loot here unopposed.

-- Blosodriette hitches a ride like in the original, though it's quite possible a holy warrior's detect evil ability or some other magic might reveal her presence early.
-If this happens, roll with it and have her try to fight or bargain with the PCs immediately.
+- Blosodriette hitches a ride like in the original.
+If you don't want to deal with her extended sabotage later on, you can ensure the PCs find her here, which will cause her to immediately try to bargain with or kill the PCs.
+This early detection might even happen by itself if the party has PCs with abilities like Detect (Evil) or Detect (Demons).

 ## Part 2